 The Pagodas of Siem Reap

-An oft unexplored part of Siem Reap is the numerous Buddhist Wats, or Pagodas, many of which are quite interesting architecturally, beautiful, and instill a real sense of peacefulness simply by wandering the grounds.
-Wat (often synonymous with Pagoda) is equal to the entire grounds including all buildings eg. temple (pagoda), monastery, dining hall, meditation hall, etc.. whilst pagoda refers to the temple or vihara featuring the Buddha image.
+An oft unexplored part of Siem Reap is the numerous Buddhist Wats, or Pagodas, many of which are quite interesting architecturally, and beautiful, and instil a real sense of peacefulness simply by wandering the grounds.
+The Khmer word Wat (often synonymous with Pagoda) is equal to the entire grounds including all buildings eg. temple (pagoda), dining hall, meditation hall, etc.. whilst pagoda refers to the temple or vihara featuring the Buddha image.
 Some villages will have a wat whilst others may have only established a pagoda.

 Map of Siem Reap Pagodas – This map will update automatically as we visit more pagodas across Siem Reap Province.
 For the older version of the map see here

 Every village has a pagoda and they are a foundation of Cambodian society and lifestyle.
-Visitors are welcome with a few guidelines being to wear clothes covering below knees and elbows, don’t disturb the monks during eating or spiritual practices, and don’t take pictures of the monks without permission.
+Visitors are usually welcome with a few guidelines including wearing clothes covering below knees and elbows, not to disturb the monks during eating or spiritual practices, and not to take pictures of the monks without permission.
 It is free to enter all wats but it is commonplace to leave a donation be that 50 cents, a dollar, or more if you like which goes towards maintenance, which some desperately need, and for maintaining all the services they provide.
 That said, some have donation boxes while at some, they are hard to find.

 Most wats are similar in their layout featuring numerous buildings including the main temple, meeting room, dining room, meditation hall, and living quarters for the monks and abbot.
 Some larger Wats will also include a library, statues, study halls, ponds, and gardens.
 Most will also feature an adjacent school.